prajwal470/Twitter-Live-Sentimental_Analysis_and_topic_tracking/README.md

 ## Other csv and data files
 - ### You want other data set like city name's and state names
 - ### you need geoJson file for different country
-- Importing modulse and installing all the requriments
+- ### Importing modulse and installing all the requriments

+# Developing
+- ### creating a web app using Dash.
+Dash is a productive Python framework for building web applications.
+Written on top of Flask, Plotly.js, and React.js, Dash is ideal for building data visualization apps with highly custom user interfaces in pure Python.
+- ### getting Data from MySQL server and applying Textblob to create polarity which further used to decide the sentiment of an tweet
+- ### use Ploty to visualization the data

+## Ploty image of final visualization